Dynamic modelling and evaluation of preclinical trials in acute leukaemia

-So far, we have combined the measurements for up to three different sgRNAs used for a specific knockout to estimate one exponential or logistic growth model.
-The number of used sgRNAs per knockout experiment are collected in Table~\ref{app:overview_experiments} in Appendix~\ref{sec:appendix_tables}.
-Even though the most suitable sgRNAs were selected to knock out a gene, the chosen sgRNAs might differ in their knockout efficacy, as it could be the case for the ALL-199 2 experiment (Figure~\ref{results:plot_ALL-199_2}).
-To evaluate the knockouts for each considered sgRNA separately, we re-estimate the exponential growth model for each sgRNA used for a knockout for which more than one sgRNAs were used in total.
-Again, we exclude the experiments where an sgRNA was only applied to one mouse and thus only two observations were obtained.
-Hence, we consider a total of~$113$ data sets for~$38$ knockouts, with sample sizes ranging from four to eight measurements.
-Parameter~$\theta_1^{(e)}$ is practically identifiable for~$74$ of these data sets.
-For~$65$ of the estimated models, we find $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})\subset\mathbb{R}_+$ and we deduce significant cell population growth-inhibiting effects for these knockouts and the single sgRNAs.
-Comparing the single evaluations for all sgRNAs used with respect to a specific knockout, we find that the significance of sgRNA sub-effects varies for~$21$ of the~$38$ knockouts: for these, the confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ is a subset of the positive real line for at least one sgRNA and for at least one other sgRNA, the interval overlaps zero.
+So far, we have presented results based on combined measurements from up to three different sgRNAs targeting a specific knockout to estimate a single exponential or logistic growth model.
+The number of used sgRNAs per knockout experiment are collected in Table~\ref{app:overview_experiments}.
+Even though the most suitable sgRNAs were selected to knock out a gene, the chosen sgRNAs might have differed in their knockout efficacy, as it could have been the case for the ALL-199 2 experiment (Fig~\ref{results:plot_ALL-199_2}).
+To evaluate the knockouts for each considered sgRNA separately, we re-estimated the exponential growth model for each sgRNA used for a knockout for which more than one sgRNA were used in total.
+Again, we excluded the experiments where an sgRNA was only applied to one mouse and thus only two observations were obtained.
+Hence, we considered a total of~$113$ data sets for~$38$ knockouts, with sample sizes ranging from four to eight measurements.
+Parameter~$\theta_1^{(e)}$ was practically identifiable for~$82$ of these data sets.
+For~$99$ of the estimated models, we found $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})\subset\mathbb{R}_+$ and we deduced significant cell population growth-inhibiting effects for these knockouts and the single sgRNAs.
+Comparing the single evaluations for all sgRNAs used with respect to a specific knockout, we found that the significance of sgRNA sub-effects varied for~$10$ of the considered~$38$ knockouts: for these, the confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ was a subset of the positive real line for at least one sgRNA and for at least one other sgRNA, the interval overlapped zero.